Twisted Wonderland: Usurper from the Wilds, English Translation

 A conversation between Ace and Deuce was rewritten for EN, with a line by Deuce misattributed to Yuuya:

-Original novel: “Deuce furrows his brow.
+Original Novel: “Deuce furrows his brow.
 ‘But last year, the dorm that won was……'”

 EN Novel: “‘Yeah,’ Deuce said, ‘but the winning dorm the last two years was—'”

-Original novel: “If you’d watched the broadcast of the tournament last year, you’d know that.'”
+Original Novel: “If you’d watched the broadcast of the tournament last year, you’d know that.'”

 EN Novel: (removed)